5 Written questions

 5 Matching questions

-- d inflammation of many nerves
+- a inflammation of many nerves

 5 Multiple choice questions

-- thin inner layer of the meninges
+- inflammation of the cerebellum

 5 True/False questions